Libensemble/libensemble/docs/FAQ.rst

 **Can I use the MPI Job Controller when running libEnsemble with multiprocessing?**

 Actually, yes!
-The job controller type only determines how launched jobs communicate with libEnsemble, and is independent of ``comms`` chosen for manager-worker communications.
+The job controller type only determines how libEnsemble workers launch and interact with user applications, and is independent of ``comms`` chosen for manager-worker communications.

 macOS-specific Errors
 ---------------------